Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models¶

 Loss & Training¶

-- No training is required at inference time; only the noise prediction at each denoising step is modified.
+- No training is required at inference; only the noise prediction in the denoising step is modified (via weighted blending or stochastic LoRA sampling).

 Key Experimental Results¶